cybertec-postgresql/pgwatch/docs/docker_installation.rst

 The simplest real-life pgwatch2 setup should look something like that:

 #.
-Decide which metrics storage engine you want to use - *cybertec/pgwatch2* and *cybertec/pgwatch2-nonroot* images use InfluxDB
+Decide which metrics storage engine you want to use - *cybertec/pgwatch2-postgres* uses PostgreSQL.
+For Prometheus mode (exposing a port
-   internally for metrics storage, while *cybertec/pgwatch2-postgres* uses PostgreSQL.
-For Prometheus mode (exposing a port for remote scraping) one should use the slimmer *cybertec/pgwatch2-daemon* image which doesn't have any built in databases.
+   for remote scraping) one should use the slimmer *cybertec/pgwatch2-daemon* image which doesn't have any built in databases.
 #.
 Find the latest pgwatch2 release version by going to the project's Github *Releases* page or use the public API with
    something like that: